JunAhn885/INFO441_Final_Project/README.md

 ## Project Description

 Our target audience for the club member management app is college RSO officers and administrators.
-We envision club members and club officers to use our applications to easily manage various member status such as attendance, dues, membership status, etc.
+We envision club officers to use our applications to easily manage various member status such as attendance, dues, membership status, etc.

 Our audience will choose our application over their previous management methods